oscarlai1998/tp/docs/UserGuide.md

 Updates relevant information (name, credit and grade) for the selected module.
 The information can be arranged in any order and multiple information can be entered in one command.

-<b>Note:</b>
-- Updating of grades is only permitted if the module has been completed (see done command).
+> ℹ️ **Note:** Updating of grades is only permitted if the module has been completed (see [done command](#mark-a-module-as-complete-done)).
-- If a grade is entered for an incomplete module, no grades will be added but the rest of the information (if any) will be updated.
+> If a grade is entered for an incomplete module, no grades will be added but the rest of the information (if any) will be updated.

 Format: